giridhar7632/parallaxEffect/README.md

 1) You can also create a parallax on `mousemove` using <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageX">`pageX`</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageY">`pageY`</a>.

 You can add parallax-effect on your websites for creating best of the user experience and display your content more interactively.
 Make use of creativity and create different parallax effects.
-Share it with me on slack [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to see them!
+Share it with me on slack [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to here from you!

 ## Inspiration